| Philips CD104 Fixes & Tweaks

 |||||

-Adding better analogue stage coupling and de-coupling capacitors can make a positive difference to the CD104 and many other CD players
+Adding better analogue stage coupling and decoupling capacitors can make a difference to the sound of the CD104 other similar players

 ![]() |